drivet/website/content/blog/technical/theremin-build.md

-1. You make finger position 1 and you find the C note in your playable field (in her videos, Eyck appears to have perfect pitch but I needed to download a Note Recognizer program on my phone to be able to do this)
+1. You make finger position 1 and you find the C note in your playable field (in her videos, Eyck appears to have perfect pitch but I needed to download a Note Recognizer app on my phone to be able to do this)
-2. You then make finger position 8 and adjust the field so that this poistion is the next highest C note.
+2. You then make finger position 8 and adjust the field so that this position is the next highest C note.

 When you're finished, your hand will span an octave, and you can play all the notes in between by making the appropriate finger positions (much,